 How to Read A Secure Email

-This web page shows you how to get, read, and reply to secure email from DFPS that you received on July 9, 2014 or later (If you received a secure email from DFPS before July 9, 2014, please visit this web page for instructions.)
+This web page shows you how to get, read, and reply to secure email from DFPS.

-You need to create a Microsoft Account before you start.
-Please visit the How To Create a Microsoft Account web page for detailed instructions (DFPS staff can skip this step).
+You will need a Microsoft account.
+If you don't have one, please visit the How To Create a Microsoft Account web page for detailed instructions before you start.

 If you already have a Microsoft account, please login to your account first.